 Rutgers – Robert Wood Johnson Medical School is home to an Advanced Center for Parkinson's Research supported by the American Parkinson Disease Association.
-The Center is directed by M. Maral Mouradian, MD, William Dow Lovett Professor of Neurology, and Director of RWJMS Institute for Neurological Therapeutics.
+The Center is directed by M. Maral Mouradian, MD, Distinguished Professor of Neurology, William Dow Lovett Endowed Chair for Parkinson’s Research, and Founding Director of RWJMS Institute for Neurological Therapeutics.
 The comprehensive team includes scientists and expert clinicians.

-APDA Centers for Advanced Research must meet the highest academic standards and be distinguished leaders in the field of PD research.
-There are eight such centers across the country
+APDA Centers for Advanced Research meet the highest academic standards and are distinguished leaders in the field of Parkinson’s disease (PD) research.
+There are eight such centers across the country.

 The funding of this Center supports a large research program, which includes:

 Former Postdoctoral fellows: